sergevar/paulgrahamblog/cleaned/ramenprofitable.md

 Investors are one of the biggest sources of pain for founders; if they stopped causing so much pain, it would be better to be a founder; and if it were better to be a founder, more people would do it.

 [^3]: It's conceivable that a startup could grow big by transforming consulting into a form that would scale.
 But if they did that they'd really be a product company.

-Thanks to Jessica Livingston for reading drafts of this.